WebDevBernard/Portfolio/README.md

 ### About:

 - Welcome to my portfolio page and resume
-- Made with NextJS and hosted on Netlify
+- Made with NextJS and deployed with Netlify 😜